znxuz/freertos-threadsafe-sink/README.md

 # freertos-threadsafe-sink

-`freertos-threadsafe-sink` is a thread-safe, header-only, multi-producer sink based on a circular buffer for FreeRTOS.
+A thread-safe with optionally strict FIFO guarantee, array-based, header-only multi-producer byte sink for FreeRTOS.

 ## Prerequisites

-- Architecture with atomic byte and word access i.e. ARM
+- Architecture with default atomic byte and word access, i.e. ARM
-- FreeRTOS Kernel above V10.2.1 (depends on Task Notification)
+- FreeRTOS Kernel above `V10.2.1` (depends on Task Notification)
 - C++23 (depends on `constexpr if`, `static operator()` for lambdas)

 ## Usage